Heighten Your Satisfaction With Chocolate

 For over a decade, he has worked for top and internationally acclaimed chocolateries, winning national and international awards for his chocolates he designed and created.
 He’s left a legacy of passion and inspiration wherever he has worked including Toronto, Vancouver, & New Zealand.
 He has developed his own chocolate education curriculum, professional level workshops, and bean to bar club, all built upon the research he sources himself.

-Outside this realm, his time revolves around paddleboarding, crafting, and reading.
-This multipotentialite has also worked in the balloon industry, herpetology, crisis centres, and even in a guppy behaviour lab.
+Outside this realm, his time revolves around paddleboarding, crafting, and plenty of reading.
+This multipotentialite has also worked in the balloon industry, herpetology, crisis counselling, and even in a guppy behaviour lab.

 In The Media